Local Rules

 Immovable Obstructions (Rule 16)

-- The Halfway Hut, the gardens surrounding it and the pathway directly adjacent to the Hut and gardens are considered one obstruction.
+obstructions. - The Halfway Hut, the gardens surrounding it and the pathway directly adjacent to the Hut and gardens are considered one obstruction.

-- If a players ball is on the putting green and there is interference from an abnormal course condition free relief may be taken under rule 16.1d by placing a ball on the nearest point of complete relief.
+- If a player’s ball is on the putting green and there is interference from an abnormal course condition free relief may be taken under rule 16.1d by placing a ball on the nearest point of complete relief.
 Note, this may come into play on the 10th hole with the sprinkler heads now sitting inside the green edge.
 Note, the outside edge of the white dotted line marks the edge of the green.

 Out of Bounds (Rule 18.2)